DanielMSussman/dotfiles/README.md

 # Dotfiles

-This repository contains a bunch of configurations for various programs that I like -- Julia, Neovim, WezTerm, etc.
+This repository contains configurations for various programs that I like -- Julia, Neovim, WezTerm, etc.

-The root dir has some config files, etc

-## nvim

-## wezterm
+You probably shouldn't copy them, but if they're helpful, that's fantastic.